esulu/data-visualization/README.md

 # Data Visualization

-This project is a means of converting the data of tuition fees of Ontario universities and colleges into an easily readable figure.
+This project is a means of converting the data of tuition fees of Ontario universities and colleges over the years into an easily readable figure.
 The chart uses data from the 2014/2015 to the 2018/2019 school years.
 The Bokeh and pandas libraries are used to make the visualization of the project.

 Chart: